kellan/laughingmeme/_posts/asides/2004-08-31-so-heres-the-thing-danny-we-have-nintendo-here.md

 ---
 id: 2499
-title: 'So, here&#8217;s the thing, Danny.
+title: 'So, heres the thing, Danny.
 We have Nintendo here.'
 date: '2004-08-31T00:18:56+00:00'
 author: Kellan
 layout: post